vitaliy-du/react-render-self/README.md

 [![npm version][npm-image]][npm-url] [![license][license-image]][license-url] [![downloads][downloads-image]][downloads-url]

 Allows children components update state of parent by ref.
-Or you can set property **empty** to hide children and/or render component for empty state.
+Set property **empty** to hide children and/or render something for empty state.
+Or you can set **delay** in msec to render component after delay and/or render something while it wait.

 Install with [npm](https://www.npmjs.com/):